OpenCausaLab/CaLM/README.md

 </div>

 ## 📣 News
+[2024.7.13] CaLM Lite is released, which is a lightweight version of CaLM.
+It leverages a dataset of 9200 items, which is about 1/10 the size of the original CaLM dataset.
+Users can evaluation their model performances on CaLM Lite on their own.
+For more information, see [CaLM Lite](documents/calm-lite.md).

 [2024.5.1] Causal Evaluation of Language Models (CaLM) is released, including technical report, evaluation dataset and codebase.

 ## 🤩 Participate by Submitting Your Results!
 We invite you to contribute to our project by submitting your model-generated results.
-Please refer to our [submission guideline](https://opencausalab.github.io/CaLM/calm_website/pages/submit.html) to ensure your submissions are processed efficiently.
+For results on the whole CaLM dataset, please refer to our [submission guideline](https://opencausalab.github.io/CaLM/calm_website/pages/submit.html) to ensure your submissions are processed efficiently.
 Additionally, we welcome contributions such as new models, prompts, datasets, and metrics.
 Contact us at causalai@pjlab.org.cn for more information.

 ## ⌨️ Quick Start
 ### installation